Toby Kane

-Toby Kane (born 30 December 1986) is an Australian Paralympian who won a bronze medal in the men's super G Standing at the 2006 Winter Paralympics in Torino and a bronze medal in the men's super G standing in his third Winter Paralympics at the 2014 Winter Paralympics in Sochi.
-Invited to join the Australian Winter Paralympic Development team when he was just 11, he became the youngest member of the Australian team in Torino at the age of 19.
-He had the honour of being Australia's flag bearer at the closing ceremony in Torino, and at the opening ceremony in Vancouver.
+Toby Kane (born 30 December 1986) is an Australian Paralympian who won a bronze medal in the men's super G Standing at the 2006 Winter Paralympics in Turin and a bronze medal in the men's super G standing in his third Winter Paralympics at the 2014 Winter Paralympics in Sochi.
+Invited to join the Australian Winter Paralympic Development team when he was just 11, he became the youngest member of the Australian team in Turin at the age of 19.
+He had the honour of being Australia's flag bearer at the closing ceremony in Turin, and at the opening ceremony in Vancouver.
 Towards the end of the Sochi Games, Kane and Dutch snowboarder Bibian Mentel-Spee were named winners of the Whang Youn Dai Achievement Award, which is presented at every Paralympic Games for outstanding performances and overcoming adversity.